Typhoid vaccine: A must-have for travelers

 Where is typhoid fever common?

-If you’re traveling to a country where typhoid fever is common, you should get a typhoid vaccine.
 The highest risk for contracting the disease is in South Asia.
 However, the Centers for Disease Control and Prevention recommends typhoid vaccinations for all travelers outside the US.

 Here are parts of the world where typhoid fever is most common: